The Real Cost of Off-Campus Housing Near U of U: Beyond Just Rent (2026)

 Security deposit

 These fees are usually non-refundable and paid upfront.
-They may include:
+They may include:- Application fees

 - Administrative or processing fees